 An instructional model designed to meet the needs of every student is in place at all Jackson County schools.
+This process is required and not optional, as directed by the Mississippi State Board of Education Chapter 40, Rule 40.1.
 The model consists of three tiers of instruction: Tier I: quality classroom instruction based on College and Career Readiness Standards, Tier II: focused supplemental instruction, and Tier III: intensive interventions specifically designed to meet the individual needs of students.

-Teachers will use progress monitoring information to a) determine if each student is making adequate progress; b) identify any student as soon as he/she is falling behind; and, c) modifying instruction early enough to ensure that every student gains essential skills.
+Teachers will use progress monitoring information to a) determine if each student is making adequate progress; b) identify any student as soon as he/she is falling behind; and c) modify instruction early enough to ensure that every student gains essential skills.

-Monitoring of student progress is an on-going process that may be measured through informal classroom assessment, benchmark assessment instruments, and large scale assessments.
+Monitoring of student progress is an on-going task that may be measured through informal classroom assessment, benchmark assessment instruments, and large-scale assessments.

 If strategies in Tier I and Tier II are unsuccessful, students must be referred to the school's Teacher Support Team (TST).
 The TST is the problem-solving unit responsible for interventions developed at Tier III.
 Interventions that are research-based will be designed and implemented to address the deficit areas, as designated by the TST, and be supported by data regarding the effectiveness of the interventions.
-Parents will be contacted and invited to participate in the process when a student is referred to the Teacher Support Team.
-See JCSD School Board Policies GFABP, GFBCJ, IDADA, IDDF, and MS Code 37-13-92.
+Parents/guardians will be contacted and invited to participate in the process when a student is referred to the Teacher Support Team.
+See JCSD School Board Policy GFABP, GFBCJ, IDADA, and IDDFAA.